 Granite Canyon Trail is a 10.7 mile lightly trafficked out and back trail located near Teton Village, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until August.
+The trail offers a number of activity options and is best used from March until August.

 Granite Canyon can be an out & back trail if you begin at the Granite Canyon Trailhead, or you can take the tram in Teton Village to the top of Rendevous Mountain and hike down to Marion Lake and out to the Granite Canyon Trailhead.
 This is a great place to see wildflowers.
 This is also a good hike to get up into the mountains, and it is not as demanding as some of the trails that lead into other canyons in the Tetons.